-Rationale: The car title loan is a predatory lending practice where the individual must pay back the loan with an interest rate of 25-30% per month, or 300-360% per year.
+Rationale: The car title loan is a predatory lending practice where the individual must pay back the loan with an interest rate of 25-30 percent per month, or 300-360 percent per year.
 Predatory lending has financially destroyed many thousands of individuals and families who too often lose their most valuable possession, their car.
 (2010)

 f.
-RESTORATION OF RIGHTS: Amend Virginia's Constitution to automatically restore the civil rights, including voting rights for most or all felons once they have completed their sentences.
-(2010)
+RESTORATION OF RIGHTS: Amend Virginia's Constitution to automatically restore civil rights, including voting rights, for most or all felons once they have completed their sentences.
+Maintain the current requirements to apply for restoration of gun rights.
+(2011)

 Rationale: Virginia is one of two states that do not automatically restore the civil rights of felons once they have completed their sentences.
-Individuals with felony convictions are permanently barred from voting, even after fully completing their sentences under Virginia's Constitution.
+Individuals with felony convictions are permanently barred from voting, even after fully completing their sentences, under Virginia's Constitution.
 Although voting rights may be restored only by an act of the Governor, this act takes a very long time and contributes to the disenfranchisement of a significant number of the population.
+While the process has recently been simplified and accelerated, the decision-making process still needs to be made consistent and transparent.
 All other states, except for Virginia and Kentucky, automatically restore voting rights for most or all felons once they have completed their sentences.
-Approximately, 300,000 Virginia residents cannot vote due to a felony conviction, even though most have fully paid their debt to society and are now productive members of their communities.
-(2010)
+Approximately 300,000 Virginia citizens cannot vote due to a felony conviction.